BS in Geological Sciences

 Students intending to continue with Earth and ocean sciences after graduation should complete the following courses:

-- EOS 11: Mineralogy w/Lab
+- ECS 11: Mineralogy w/Lab

-- EOS 22: Structural Geology
+- ECS 22: Structural Geology

 In addition, students must select a total of seven more courses from the following groups: